 Andrea joined the University of Exeter as a Lecturer in Law in August 2017.
-She is completing her PhD in Cultural Heritage Law with the CREATe RC UK Centre Copyright and New Business Models in the Creative Economy at the University of Glasgow in partnership with the National Library of Scotland.
+She completed her PhD in Cultural Heritage Law with the CREATe RC UK Centre Copyright and New Business Models in the Creative Economy at the University of Glasgow in partnership with the National Library of Scotland.

 Andrea previously received an LLM, cum laude, from Radboud University in the Netherlands, a JD, magna cum laude, from DePaul University College of Law in Chicago, and a BFA from the School of the Art Institute of Chicago.
 She is also a registered attorney with the Illinois Bar.